By: Jason R. Margulies

 After you’ve been violently attacked and raped in a hotel, you may be left with a million questions running through your mind all at once.
 We have seen firsthand how traumatizing it can be for victims of sexual assault to attempt to recount the attack and provide the details needed to prove liability and negligence.
 In our years working with survivors like you, we have come to recognize some of the most common questions you might have regarding hotel rapes and your opportunities for justice.

 With this in mind, we have answered some of the most frequently asked questions below surrounding rapes in hotels.
-If you have additional questions we did not answer here, please do not hesitate to contact our office to discuss your concerns in further detail.
+If you have additional questions we did not address here, please do not hesitate to contact our office to discuss them in more detail.

 Are there questions I should ask the hotel to ensure my safety?